-Ziply Fiber — an internet service provider — recently analyzed data from the U.S. Bureau of Labor Statistics (BLS), Indeed.com and other employment sources to determine the remote jobs for which employers appear likely to be doing the most hiring.
+Ziply Fiber — an internet service provider — analyzed data from the U.S. Bureau of Labor Statistics (BLS), Indeed.com and other employment sources to determine the remote jobs for which employers appear likely to be doing the most hiring.
 The good news for older adults is that several of the most in-demand positions are also popular with people age 50 and older because of the flexible work opportunities they provide.

 The following list, ranked from high to low, explains which jobs are expected to offer the most openings.
 Average hourly pay is from the Ziply analysis.
 Clicking on the job title will take you to a page on the AARP Job Board that shows current postings for comparable positions.
 (Not all of these openings offer remote work opportunities.)
+You may click on this link for a search of all work from home jobs available on the AARP Job Board.

 - Projected annual job openings: 361,700